-- Apprenticeships and work placements The Council directly employed 43 apprentices and accommodated 184 people on work experience in the period from April 2012 to December 2013.
-(See Section 5.3). - Health & Wellbeing Programme The council continues to proactively roll out its Health & Wellbeing programme, promoting and enabling healthy living within the council and within the City. - Our employees have provided us with some up to date equality information.
+- Apprenticeships and work placements The Council directly employed 59 apprentices and accommodated 96 people on work experience in the period from January to December 2014, including a small number of volunteering and internships.
+(See Section 5.3). - Health & Wellbeing Programme The council continues to proactively roll out its Health & Wellbeing programme, promoting and enabling healthy living within the council and within the City.
+The Council has very recently been awarded the North East Health at Work Award.
+This regional award recognises employers who assist their employees in improving their health and wellbeing. - Our employees have provided us with some up to date equality information.
+We have had a big drive in the last year to encourage employees in the council to provide us with their equality information.
 This helps us to monitor the equality profile of our employees, and helps us see whether we are achieving our commitment to ensuring equality of opportunity for all staff.
 Doing this helps us to better understand our employees, ensure they are supported, and create a better workplace.
-In addition collecting, monitoring and reporting the information is in line with the Council's Equality Scheme and equality objectives, as part of the Public Sector Equality Duty. - Listening to our employees An Employee Equality Network has recently been relaunched.
-Work is now underway to develop the role of the group, build membership and enable employees to participate more effectively.
+In addition collecting, monitoring and reporting the information is in line with the Council's Equality Scheme and equality objectives, as part of the Public Sector Equality Duty. - Listening to our employees

+Our Employee Equality Network was re-launched last year.
+Work is on-going to develop the role of the group, build membership and enable employees to participate more effectively.
 Participation is being actively encouraged via targeted communications.
 The council will of course take any equality concerns seriously and address these through the appropriate channels.
 We would usually become aware of these through direct approaches from employees or trade union representatives, through our joint consultation arrangements and groups, or through practical implementation of our relevant policies.